NI04Code/tutorial-11-minikube/README.md

 #### NPM: 2206082013
 #### Kelas: Adpro A
 ---
+#### Notes: This assignment was run on my family PC's because my Mac ran out of storage, therefore the nickname of the user is not naufal-ichsan
 ### Reflection on Hello Minikube

 **1. Compare the application logs before and after you exposed it as a Service.**